\ fē-ˈȯrd , ˈfē-ˌȯrd; ˈfyȯrd \

 Our Staff and Board of Directors

-Hudson Highlands Fjord Trail, Inc. was formed in January 2020 as an independently managed 501(c)(3) supporting organization of Scenic Hudson, Inc. HHFT is governed by a five-person board of directors and Executive Director Amy Kacala leads a team of four staff members.
-Our staff will grow to meet the needs of this expansive project, and we’ll be introducing new positions as it develops.
+Hudson Highlands Fjord Trail, Inc. was formed in January 2020 as an independently managed 501(c)(3) supporting organization of Scenic Hudson, Inc. HHFT is governed by a seven-person board of directors and Executive Director Amy Kacala leads a team of six staff members.
+Our staff will grow to meet the needs of the project, and we’ll be introducing new positions as it develops.

 Park diagram: RBA Architects